 (This post is part of Sinai and Synapses’ project Scientists in Synagogues, a grass-roots program to offer Jews opportunities to explore the most interesting and pressing questions surrounding Judaism and science.
 “Does God Live in Another Dimension?
 (How We Assume Shapes What We Conclude)”, a talk given at Temple Mount Sinai on April 25, 2021, is the second in the series Higher Meanings: Connecting Religion and Mathematics.
 The next event in this series, “How Religion in Medieval Times Shaped the Jewish, Muslim and Catholic Study of Mathematics,” with Dr. Victor Katz, will be on June 10).

 As we can see, even in ancient times, folks had a hard time reconciling the concept of a God who is with us with a God who is beyond our understanding, who is all-powerful, who is all-knowing, who is infinite.
 How do we picture an infinite God being with us?
 Well, we have to think about what our assumptions are.
-And I’m going to get into dimension to convince you – like Larry did last time – infinity is more complicated than you think it is.
+And I’m going to get into dimension to convince you – like Larry did last time – [that] infinity is more complicated than you think it is.
 (If you didn’t see Larry’s talk, you need to look it up because he really did a great job with this).
 So God, who is infinite, is more complicated than we think He is as well.
-Dimension is similar, right.
+Dimension is similar, right?
 Dimension is not as simple as we think it is.
-So we’re used to thinking about in certain ways, and it doesn’t always fall out exactly that way.
+So we’re used to thinking about it in certain ways, and it doesn’t always fall out exactly that way.
 So I’m going to talk you through some of the basics of dimension.
 And then we’re going to get to this connection with the nature of God as we go.

-All right, so what is dimension anyway?
+All right, so what is “dimension” anyway?
 What do I mean by that?
 Well, there are a couple different definitions people throw out around.
 One is the number of coordinates needed to specify a point in the object.
 So if the object is a single point, and you’re at that point, I don’t need anything to tell me where you are, I know you’re at that point.
-So this is zero dimensional.
+So this is zero-dimensional.
 If I have a line segment, though, now it gets more complicated, right.
 I don’t know where you are on the line unless you tell me some information.
-So if I give it a coordinate system.
-I tell you, “All right, that’s going to be part of the real number line, we’ll just go from 0 to 1.”
+So if I give it a coordinate system, I tell you, “All right, that’s going to be part of the real number line, we’ll just go from 0 to 1.”
 Now, if you tell me I’m at 0.75, hey, I can figure that out.
 That’s maybe about here, right.
 So I know where you are on the line.
 If you tell me I’m at 0.259, I’m going to go “Well, okay, that’s a little over ¼, so I’m somewhere in there.”
 I know pretty much where you are on the line.
 You give me any value and I can I can tell which point it is on the line.
 So this is one dimensional, right.

 What if I get what I normally think of as a two-dimensional object, like a rectangle and its interior?
 Well, let’s do the same thing.
-So I’m going to put a zero to one axis horizontally, and a 0-to-1 axis vertically.
+So I’m going to put a 0-to-1 axis horizontally, and a 0-to-1 axis vertically.
 And now if you tell me, for example, that you are at (½, ½), then I’m going to figure you went one half-unit over and one half-unit up, and so you’re right in the middle of this thing.
 If you’re at (1, 1), you went one unit over and one unit up – one unit over, so you’d be right up here in this corner.
 Two coordinates tell me where you are in the object.
-This is two dimensional.
+This is two-dimensional.

 Similarly, for a three-dimensional block, I need three coordinates to tell where I am there.
 I’m going to freak you out a little by putting the origin, the place where they’re all zero, up here.
 And the reason for that is that if I put it down here, then this one is – well, I can’t see it.
 So you can see in the picture, right.
 So at the point ½, ¼, 0, I would be going one half-unit down, one quarter-unit to the right, and then not moving, because my third coordinate was 0.
 So I’d stay here – if the third point was 1, I would go back to the back of the block.